kubernetes/enhancements/keps/sig-node/5359-pod-level-swap-control/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Requires kubelet restart.
+See Rollout, Upgrade and Rollout planning.

 ###### What happens if we reenable the feature if it was previously rolled back?

+When the feature-flag is disabled, the new swapPolicy field will be ignored by kubelet.
+Re-enabling the feature-flag will enable this behavior, and any pods that start later on this node will adhere to the swapPolicy configured at the pod spec.

 ###### Are there any tests for feature enablement/disablement?